map from Google Maps

 more people call this area Boy Scout Hill, so perhaps there was a jamboree there

-Cardinals, Blue Jays; I've heard lots
+Cardinals, Blue Jays, Orioles, and I've heard lots

 of reports that pelicans kettle there.
 I know orioles nest in this area